CypherPoet/100-days-of-swiftui-and-combine/day-030/README.md

 >
 > For example, if the starter word is “alarming” they might spell “alarm”, “ring”, “main”, and so on.

-These "words from another word" are also known as [anagrams](https://en.wikipedia.org/wiki/Anagram).

 ## Introducing List, your best friend